Wallet-friendly senior care resources for those needing financial assistance

 - PACE - The Program of All-Inclusive Care for the Elderly

-This program provides financial assistance for care for frail elders who would otherwise require nursing home care.
+This program provides financial assistance for care for seniors who would otherwise require nursing home care.
 PACE is only available in certain areas of some states, and eligibility is restricted to low-income seniors who are eligible for both Medicare and Medicaid.

 - SHIP - State Health Insurance Assistance Program